onzfonz/comp227/src/content/3/en/part3d.md

 Use a [Custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) to implement the second part of the validation.

-If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.
+If an HTTP POST request tries to add a name that is already in the communities app, the server must respond with an appropriate status code and error message.

 #### 3.21 Deploying the database backend to production